opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/rds_instance_v3.md

 * `role` - Indicates the node type.
 The value can be master or slave, indicating the primary node or standby node respectively.

 * `status` - Indicates the node status.

+* `autoscaling_enabled` - Indicates whether autoscaling was enabled for this resource.

 ## Timeouts